 Denise is a graduate of the University of Toronto where she obtained both a Bachelor of Science in Physical Therapy (1990) and a Master of Science in Physiology (1993).
 In her graduate training she studied balance control in stroke survivors.
 Since 1993 she has been an active clinician practicing in the areas of orthopedic and neurological physiotherapy.
 In 1997 she co-founded Motion Plus Physiotherapy with Dorothy Dakin and is currently the practice owner and Clinical Director.

 Denise's orthopedic postgraduate clinical course work includes completion of the short manual therapy courses as well as additional training in a number of different areas including muscle imbalance syndromes, chronic headache, myofascial release, mobilization of the nervous sytem, and the study of sensitization of the nervous system.
-She has also completed FitforeGolf (Levels 1-5) coursework and has recently become certified in Gunn IMS (intramuscular stimulation).
+She has also completed FitforeGolf (Levels 1-5) coursework and is Bone Fit trained by Osteoporosis Canada.
+Denise has completed her acupuncture training through the Acupuncture Foundation of Canada Institute (AFCI) and is certified in Gunn IMS (Intramuscular Stimulation).

-Neurological course work includes the completion of basic and advanced Bobath/NDT training, motor learning, gait and balance training, vestibular rehabilitation and the recovery of the post-stroke hand.
+Neurological course work includes the completion of Basic and Advanced Bobath/NDT training, motor learning, gait and balance training, and the recovery of the post-stroke hand.
+More recently Denise has taken courses in both Introductory and Advanced Vestibular Rehabilitation and Functional Electrical Stimulation (FES) for Neurological populations.
+She regularly attends clinical update sessions in the areas of balance and mobility.

 Denise's clinical interests include complex cases with mixed orthopedic and neurological injuries, Stroke, Acquired Brain Injury, Spinal Cord Injury, Multiple Sclerosis, gait and balance retraining and golf injuries.
 She is a firm believer in the neuroplasticity of the brain and applies this knowledge when retraining movement with all her clients.